andrewdoto13/andrewdoto13.github.io/_posts/2022-02-05-markov_chain_texts.md

 ---
-title: "Random Walks on a Markov Chain constructed from Text Messages"
+title: "Modeling Text Messages with Markov Chains"
 classes: wide
 tags: [python, markov chain, artificial intelligence]
 desc: "Using text messages as a corpus to construct Markov Chains to auto-generate texts"